teh-cmc/seq/README.md

 #### Further reading

 - Justin Sheehy's ["There is No Now"](http://queue.acm.org/detail.cfm?id=2745385) is a great and thorough article regarding time in distributed environments.
-- Martin Kleppmann's [post about Redis' Redlock](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) is a fantastic analysis of how-so unfortunate timing issues can have serious consequences in distributed systems.
+- Martin Kleppmann's [post about Redis' Redlock](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html) is a fantastic analysis of how how-so unfortunate timing issues can have serious consequences in distributed systems.
 - Mikito Takada (aka.
 Mixu)'s short book: ["Distributed systems: for fun and profit"](http://book.mixu.net/distsys/single-page.html) is a classic introduction to distributed systems with a section dedicated to the subject of timing and ordering assumptions.

 ## License ![License](https://img.shields.io/badge/license-MIT-blue.svg?style=plastic)